krystinli/code_snippet_collection/python_concepts.md

 a >>> [1, 2, 3, 4, 5]
 c >>> [1, 2, 3, 4]
 ```
-- When you pass objects as arguments to a function, new **local variables** are created referencing the original objects without any copying.
+- When you pass objects as arguments to a function, new **local variables** are created referencing the original objects.
 - If you bind a new object to a variable inside a function, that change will not be reflected in the parent scope.
 ```py
 def add_elements(lst, item):